- WHEA Uncorrectable Error is a common BSOD error code caused by hardware or software issues.

 In some cases, the WHEA uncorrectable error also occurs when your computer memory is not seated properly on the RAM slot.
 If you know how to work around hardware components and is used to fixing any hardware issue, you can try opening your computer case to access the motherboard.
 Then, carefully remove the RAM sticks on your motherboard and wipe its contact point with alcohol and cotton.

 After that, put back the memory on your motherboard’s RAM slots and turn on your computer normally.
 Now, try to use it for a couple of minutes to see if the WHEA blue screen error message would still occur after cleaning your memory.

-However, if you are still having problems with the WHEA error message after checking your RAM you can proceed to the next method below to try and fix the issue on your computer.
+However, if you are still having problems with the WHEA hardware error message after checking your RAM you can proceed to the next method below to try and fix the issue on your computer.

 Method 3: Run CHKDSK

-Windows Check Disk is a built-in tool on Windows 10 that lets you scan system files on your computer and automatically attempt to repair any issues found within the hard drive.
+Windows Check Disk is a built-in tool on Windows that lets you scan system files on your computer and automatically attempt to repair any issues found within the hard drive.
 You can perform this step without having to access the advanced startup to boot to safe mode and just run it in normal Windows mode.
-It is possible that some of your system files got corrupted during use or while updating the Windows operating system.
+It is possible that some of your system files got corrupted during use or while updating the Windows.

-To run Windows Check Disk, follow the steps below.
+To run Windows Check Disk on your hard drive, follow the steps below.

-1. On your computer, press on Windows key + S and search for Command Prompt.
+1. On your computer, press Windows key + S and search for Command Prompt.

-2. Now, click on Run as an Administrator to launch Command Prompt with administrative privileges.
+2. Now, click on Run as Administrator to launch Command Prompt with administrative privileges.

 3. Lastly, inside Command Prompt, type chkdsk /r and hit Enter.

-Now, Windows Check Disk will attempt to repair all the broken files on your operating system.
+Now, Windows Check Disk will attempt to repair all the broken files on your Windows computer.
 Wait for the process to complete, then restart your computer and use it normally to see if the WHEA blue screen error would still occur.